Reklino/ghost-grid/README.md

 #Ghost Grid

 Summon your fluid grids from the bowels of CSS hell.
+[Read More here...](http://reklino.github.io/ghost-grid/demo/)

 ##What?